Cameo appearances: Tim Lefler (Slack).

 BUTTERFIELD: And we ended up getting every single person a job.
 We were able to give customers a choice of their money back, or they could let us keep it, or we could donate it to a set number of charities.
 So we were able to do that in a way that was really kind of elegant, and built a lot of good will that would be useful for us later.

 BUTTERFIELD: We definitely knew that we wanted to keep working together, and we still had money left.
-Investors didn’t want their money back, because—I don’t need to tell you, but why would you rather take a two-third loss when something might come out of it?
+Investors didn’t want their money back, because – I don’t need to tell you, but why would you rather take a two-thirds loss when something might come out of it?

-We still had five-and-a-half million dollars, or something like that left in the bank.
+We still had $5 and a half million dollars, or something like that left in the bank.
 So we didn’t have to shut down, and I think that there’s a real temptation to go to the last dollar and hope that there’s some kind of “Hail Mary” that will save it.
 The good thing about shutting it down early was that we had the ability to just not do anything for a couple of months.

 No, no. “From our path, what do we see?”

-BUTTERFIELD: When we first got started, and there was only four of us, the natural thing for us to use was a very old Internet protocol called IRC—an Internet relay chat.
+BUTTERFIELD: When we first got started, and there were only four of us, the natural thing for us to use was a very old internet protocol called IRC, an Internet relay chat.
 It pre-dates the Web by a couple years.
 And because it’s so old, it misses a bunch of features that are now considered just standard.